tak1n/rack-blogengine/README.md

 ## NOTE

 This is just a project for learning purpose, but if you want to use it read further.
-Code should be considered bad (1st OSS ruby project).
+Code should be considered bad (1st ruby project).

 ## Build status